ryverine/ColorMemoryGame/README.md

 Click each color only once!

-User's score should be incremented when clicking an image for the first time.
+User's score is incremented when clicking an image for the first time.

 The user's score is reset to 0 if they click the same image more than once, and the user will get the option to restart the game.